NHSDigital/record-a-vaccination-guidance/app/onboarding-organisations.md

 ## Problems signing in?

-If you cannot find your Okta activation email, please check your junk.
+If you cannot find your Okta activation email, check your junk.
 Or email [ravs.support@england.nhs.uk](ravs.support@england.nhs.uk) if it’s expired or you need help.

 ## Adding other users to the regional onboarding tool

-If you need to add another regional user, a nominated user must email [ravs.support@england.nhs.uk](ravs.support@england.nhs.uk) to request this.
+To add another regional user, a nominated user must email [ravs.support@england.nhs.uk](ravs.support@england.nhs.uk) to request this.